 “Fair enough.”
 Cirkos glanced backwards towards the center of the room.
 In the course of their conversations, dinner had finished, and the orchestra had begun to play; couples were now whirling about the dance floor.
 “Lord Kiluron, would you object if I left the pleasure of your company for the pleasure of a dance or three with my wife?”

-“Not at all,” Kiluron assured him, feeling awkward.
-Usually, he could forget that his station put him higher than even a high-placed, well-off, experienced lord like Cirkos.
+“Not at all,” Kiluron assured him, the awkward sense he had felt before the ball returning in full force.
+Usually, he could forget that his station put him higher than even a lord like Cirkos, despite the other man’s significantly greater age and experience.

 Cirkos and Deluni whirled off to the dance floor that had been cleared in the center of the room, leaving Kiluron at the table with Doil and their daughter, Fetrina.
 She watched them go for a few moments, then rummaged with something beneath the table, eventually producing a book, which she began to read.